bandang0/theiaonline/tutos/basic-scripting-tutorial.md

 title: "Basic Scripting Tutorial"
 ---

-In this first scripting tutorial, we will treat a simple case of design of an optical bench using the `theia` library.
+In this first scripting tutorial, we will treat a simple use case of the theia library to design an optical bench.
 This tutorial may be a basis for developing more complex scripts, and aims at exposing the capabilities of the library.

 To learn more on the classes and functions used here, please report to the (extensive) API documentation at the [Documentation](../../docs/) page.